 Queries

-Queries are the means by which Orbital searches for malicious activity on an organization's devices.
-To accomplish this, Orbital uses osquery as its query engine and SQL as its query language. osquery uses the relational data model to represent an device's entire operating system as a high-performance relational database, thereby allowing you to write SQL queries to explore operating systems and device data.
+Orbital searches devices in your organization for malicious activity through Queries. osquery uses a relational data model to represent the operating system as a relational database that lets you write SQL queries to explore operating systems and device data.

-Orbital makes use of osquery’s stock tables in addition to Orbital-specific tables.
-The results returned through Orbital can be sent to other applications, such as Secure Endpoint™, Secure Malware Analytics™, and Cisco Threat Response™.
-Additionally, results can be stored in remote data stores (RDS), such as Amazon S3™, Microsoft’s Azure™, and Splunk™.
+Orbital uses osquery stock tables and Orbital-specific tables.
+Orbital results can be sent to other applications like Secure Endpoint, Secure Malware Analytics, and Cisco Threat Response.
+The results can be stored in remote data stores (RDS), like Amazon S3, Microsoft Azure, and Splunk.

-Queries are built and executed using the Orbital Builder, located on Orbital's Investigate page.
+Queries are built and executed using the Orbital Builder, located on the Investigate page.

 Types of Orbital Queries